spatie/laravel-rate-limited-job-middleware/README.md

 ### Customizing the behaviour

 You can customize all the behaviour.
-Here's an example where the middleware allows a maximum of 30 jobs to performed in a timespan off 60 seconds.
+Here's an example where the middleware allows a maximum of 30 jobs to performed in a timespan of 60 seconds.
 Jobs that are not allowed will be released for 90 seconds.

 ```php
 // in your job